thlucas1/SpotifyWebApiPython/README.md

 </h1>

 ## Overview
 This API provides Python programmers the ability to retrieve information from the Spotify Web API from any program written in Python 3.
+It also allows player control via Spotify Connect devices.

 More information about the Spotify Web API can be found on the <a href="https://developer.spotify.com/documentation/web-api" target="_blank">Spotify Developer Portal page</a>.